SultanSOC/SOC-Portfolio/Incident-Reports/Phishing-Attachment-Analysis.md

 ## Analysis

-The email exhibits multiple indicators of a phishing attack.
-The sender used a suspicious Reply-To address and an originating IP linked to a hosting provider (Hostwinds LLC), which is commonly abused for malicious activities.
+The email looks suspicious.
+The IP address belongs to a hosting company, which attackers often use.

-Although SPF and DMARC records were present, this does not guarantee legitimacy, as attackers can leverage legitimate email services or misconfigurations to bypass basic email authentication checks.
+Even though SPF and DMARC exist, this does not mean the email is safe.

-The attachment is a key indicator of compromise.
-It appears to be a PDF file based on its name, but the actual file type is a CAB archive.
-This mismatch strongly suggests an attempt to deceive the recipient and bypass basic user suspicion.
+The attachment is the main problem.
+It looks like a PDF, but it is actually a CAB file.
+This is a trick to fool the user.

-Further analysis using the file hash confirmed that the attachment is malicious, indicating a high likelihood of malware delivery if executed.
+The file hash check shows the file is malicious.

 ---